 Document may refer to any of the following:

-1. A document or document file is a description of an electronic copy or hard copy of reference material for a product.
+1. A document or document file describes an electronic copy or hard copy of reference material for a product.
 To write and create an electronic document on a computer, use a word processor or other text editor.
 Once a document is created, it can be made into a hard copy by printing it.

-2. When referring to a file extension, a document is a readable file.
+2. With a file extension, a document is a readable file.
 Computers running Microsoft operating systems, for example, commonly store document files in a .DOC, .DOCX, and .RTF file.
 These files are commonly only composed of text, but in some cases, may also include graphics.

 Examples of document files